-In criminal proceedings the general rule is that every man is innocent until proven guilty.
-Therefore, it is for the prosecution to prove that he has committed a crime by establishing beyond reasonable doubt every element of the offence.
+In criminal proceedings,a fundamental principle is that an individual is innocent until proven guilty.
+Therefore, it is for the prosecution to prove that the defendant has committed a crime by establishing, beyond reasonable doubt, every element of the offence in question.

-The accused does not have to prove anything and that would provide that he does not need to say anything or establish anything in his defence.
-This is further embodied in a widely known fundamental human right to remain silent.
+The accused does not have to prove he or she did not commit the crime (unless he raises an appropriate defence).
+This means, in theory, that the defendant does not need to say anything.
+This is the fundamental human right to remain silent.

 Failure to testify

 Choosing not to testify at trial can also be used, in some cases, as evidence of the defendant’s guilt.

 The traditional right of an accused not to testify has been modified by section 35 of the Criminal Justice and Public Order Act 1994.
 The provision allows the court and the jury to draw such inferences as appear proper from the failure of the accused to give evidence or from his refusal, without good cause, to answer any question.

 When can inferences be drawn?

 Under the 1994 Act, adverse inferences can only be drawn if the accused has either been warned by the court of the effect of the failure to give evidence, or where he has stated that he will give evidence and fails to do so.

 This applies generally to all defendants who fail to answer questions in their defence, unless their refusal is justified.
 Such justification could be established only if it falls under one of three cases: